When to Use Varnish on Wood Projects

 Workshop woodworking

-• Sanding Between Coats: After each coat dries, lightly sand the surface with fine-grit sandpaper.
-Clean off any residue before applying the next coat.
-This ensures better adhesion and a smoother finish.
+• Sanding Between Coats: After each coat dries, hit it lightly with 320-grit sandpaper.
+Just enough to knock down any dust nibs or brush marks.
+Wipe clean before the next coat.

 Safety Precautions